Cash Flow

 Changes in cash position are the result of 3 types of activities: operations, investment, and financing.
 For global companies, currency fluctuations may increase or decrease cash, but the changes from currency fluctuations are generally minor.

-Cash flows from operations are generally more consistent and indicative of financial strength.
-Cash from operations equals the cash generated from working capital, which is the net change in current assets minus current liabilities.
-If the cash flow from operations is positive, then the company is able to generate enough cash from its operations to pay expenses; if negative, then the company would have to access other sources of cash to pay its expenses, which will be limited if it cannot earn enough cash from operations, which is its business.
+- Cash flows from operations are more consistent and indicative of financial strength.
+Cash from operations equals the cash generated from working capital, the net change in current assets minus current liabilities.
+If cash flow is positive, then the company can generate enough cash from its operations to pay expenses; if negative, then the company must access other cash sources to pay its expenses, which will be limited if it cannot earn enough cash from operations, which is its business.

-A company can also obtain cash through financing, by issuing debt or stocks, either common or preferred stocks, or it can pay cash to buy treasury stock, which is its own shares, to pay down debt, or to pay dividends.
+- A company can also get cash through financing, by issuing debt or stocks, either common or preferred stocks, or it can pay cash to buy treasury stock, which is its own shares, to pay down debt, or to pay dividends.

 Statement of Cash Flows